 We have incurred significant cumulative net losses since our inception.
-Our net losses for the six month period ended June 30, 2014 and for the years ended December 31, 2013, 2012, and 2011 were approximately \$3.4 million, \$8.0 million, \$10.0 million, and \$10.0 million, respectively, reflecting a decline in revenues.
-At June 30, 2014, we had an accumulated deficit of approximately \$150 million.
+Our net losses for 2014, 2013, and 2012, were approximately \$7.8 million, \$8.0 million, and \$10.0 million, respectively.
+At December 31, 2014, we had an accumulated deficit of approximately \$154.4 million.
 The extent of our future operating income or losses is highly uncertain, and we cannot assure you that we will be able to achieve or maintain profitability.